Consomb1/OOP-ASSIGNMENT/README.md

-Magical Creature Pet Simulator
+# 🐾 Magical Creature Pet Simulator 🐉🌊🌪️🌱

-Welcome to our team's submission for the Digital Pet Python OOP Challenge!
-This project implements a virtual pet simulator using Object-Oriented Programming in Python, featuring a fantasy theme where pets are magical creatures with elemental powers (Fire, Water, Earth, Air).
-The code fulfills all required features (attributes, methods, bonus tricks) and includes creative additions like a mood system, elemental quests, and emoji-enhanced outputs for an engaging experience.
+Welcome to our team's submission for the **Digital Pet Python OOP Challenge**!
+This virtual pet simulator uses **Object-Oriented Programming in Python** and features a fantasy twist—your pets are **magical creatures** with **elemental powers**: Fire, Water, Earth, or Air.

+---

-Project Overview
+## ✨ Project Overview

-The Pet class creates a magical creature with a name, elemental type, and attributes (hunger, energy, happiness).
-Pets can eat, sleep, play, learn tricks, and undertake epic quests tailored to their element (e.g., Fire pets battle phoenixes, Water pets explore sunken temples).
-A mood system reflects their emotional state, and emojis add vibrancy to interactions.
+The `Pet` class creates magical creatures with unique personalities and powers.
+Each pet has a name, an elemental type, and dynamic attributes like hunger, energy, and happiness.
+They can:

+- Eat special elemental meals 🍴
+- Sleep 😴
+- Play with magical items 🧸
+- Learn powerful tricks 🎩
+- Embark on epic quests 🌍

+Plus, a **mood system** and **emoji-enhanced outputs** make interactions engaging and immersive!

+---

-Key Features
+## 🔑 Key Features

-Elemental Types: Pets are Fire, Water, Earth, or Air creatures, each with unique actions and flavor text.
+- **🌋 Elemental Types:** Fire, Water, Earth, or Air—each with unique behaviors and flavor text.

-Mood System: Displays mood (Ecstatic, Cheerful, Grumpy, Miserable) based on hunger, energy, and happiness.
+- **😺 Mood System:** Displays emotional states (Ecstatic, Cheerful, Grumpy, Miserable) based on current stats.

-Quest System: Pets embark on adventures if they have sufficient energy and happiness, earning quest completions.

-Emoji Outputs: Actions and status reports include simple emojis (e.g., :bone:, :sparkles:) for fun and clarity.

-Bonus Tricks: train() and show_tricks() methods manage tricks, preventing duplicates.
+- **🗺️ Quest System:** Epic adventures tailored to each element.
+Requires energy & happiness to unlock.
+- **😄 Emoji Outputs:** GitHub-friendly emoji shortcodes like `:fire:`, `:sparkles:` make output lively and fun.
+- **🎓 Bonus Tricks:** Pets can learn tricks with `train()` and showcase them via `show_tricks()`.

-Robust Design: Handles edge cases (stat limits, low energy, duplicate tricks) with clear feedback.
+- **🛡️ Robust Design:** Handles stat limits, edge cases, duplicate tricks, and provides clear feedback.

+---

-Project Structure
+## 🧱 Project Structure
-pet.py: Contains the Pet class with detailed comments.

-main.py: Tests the class with two pets, demonstrating all features and edge cases.

-README.md: This file, providing setup, usage, and feature details.
+├── pet.py # Core Pet class with all methods and features ├── main.py # Script to create/test magical pets └── README.md # Project overview and instructions (this file)

+---

-Setup and Running
+## ⚙️ Setup & Running

-Requirements
+### ✅ Requirements

+- Python 3.x
-Python 3.x (uses only the standard random module).
+- Uses only the standard library (`random` module)

-Instructions
-Clone or Download:
-Clone: git clone <repository-url>

-Or download and extract the project folder.
+### 🚀 How to Run

+ **Clone or Download the Repository**

-Navigate to the Directory:
+Navigate to the Project Folder

+Run the Main Script

 bash

-cd <project-folder>

-Run the Test Script:
-bash
+Copy
+Edit
 python main.py

-Expected Output:
-Creates two pets: "Flare" (Fire) and "Aqua" (Water).

-Tests eating, playing, sleeping, training, quests, and status display.

-Shows edge cases (e.g., low energy preventing quests).

-Displays emoji-enhanced messages and status reports.

-Example Usage
+🧪 Example Usage
 In main.py:
-python

 from pet import Pet